MaxBeauchemin/api-interceptor/README.md

 };
 ```

+If the Options Provider / Identity Provider / Logger aren't able to be set at program startup, you can swap them out later using their respective `Set` functions, as long as you maintain a reference to the Filter class you initialized.

 ## Options

 This section describes the different parameters that can be provided in the Options objects to control the Api Interceptor functionality